MystenLabs/graphql-benchmark/README.md

 To run the Python scripts that interact with postgres, you will need to install libpq and the psycopg2 library.

 To replay a benchmark suite, add `--replay` as a flag.
+To run a benchmark experiment from manually picked variables, pass `--manual` as a flag.

 # Defaults